I really believe in this cause

 Tessa Webb

-Tessa moved to Plymouth in 2021 and her feet haven’t touched the ground since.
-She brings a wealth of experience in setting up professional communications from scratch and we’re thankful to Lloyds Bank Foundation for making this happen.
-As a Member of the Chartered Institute of Fundraising, Tessa’s 30 years in marketing, communications, events, brand management, and PR across the commercial, charity, education and arts sectors stand her in good stead to raise the profile of CASS+.
+Tessa is on our senior management team.
+Since joining in 2022, she has transformed our communications, starting with a complicated rebrand on a shoestring.
+She brings a wealth of experience of setting up professional communications from scratch, and takes great pleasure in making things happen for charities.
+Tessa’s 30 years in marketing, communications, events, brand management, and PR across the commercial, charity, education and arts sectors stand her in good stead to raise the profile of CASS+.